 The year-end school report is a public document the contents of which must be accepted until the contrary is proven.
 The year-end school report must be provided in Hungarian or, if teaching takes place in two languages, it must be provided in both languages.
 The school cannot refuse to issue a year-end school report on the basis of any excuse.
 The year-end school report contains the student’s name, identification data, grade, the titles of the subjects, the grade in a textual and in a numerical form, the field of comments, the date, the signature of the school head and the class teacher as well as the seal of the school.

 The production and distribution of the Upper Secondary School Leaving Exam Certificate requires the permit of the Minister responsible for education.
 It is a public document.
 The certificate must be issued in Hungarian or, if teaching is conducted in two languages, it must be provided in both languages.
 In addition to the examinee’s data, the Upper Secondary School Leaving Exam Certificate contains the titles and levels of the examination subjects, the language of the examination and the result of the examination in terms of grades, textual and percentage form as well as the authenticating signatures and clauses.
 The Upper Secondary School Leaving Examination Certificate is issued by the examination board.
 The successful passing of the Upper Secondary School Leaving Examination is a prerequisite for obtaining the certificate.

-If the student obtains the Upper Secondary School Leaving Exam Certificate, the document provides access to admission to higher education institutions or vocational education and training regardless of the results (grades) achieved in the examination.
-Also, some students may decide on taking up employment.
+If the student obtains the Upper Secondary School Leaving Exam Certificate, the document entitles the student to admission to higher education institutions or vocational education and training or to hold a job, regardless of the results (grades) achieved in the examination.
 The Upper Secondary School Leaving Examination Certificate entitles the student to enrol in any higher education institution if other admission requirements defined by that institution are also met.